Shu-0924/Count-Based-Exploration-TRPO-hash/README.md

 TRPO-hash in Arcade Learning Environment (Atari)

-> We provide a notebook example for TRPO_baseline which can run on kaggle
+> We provide a notebook example for TRPO_baseline which can be run on kaggle

 ## Reference